Skip to main content Accessibility Help?

 • Attending a training and selection session during the Autumn term

-• Meeting with your Mentee for an hour twice a month until the end of the academic year at IntoUniversity North Liverpool
+• Meeting with your Mentee for an hour twice a month until the end of the academic year at IntoUniversity North Liverpool or IntoUniversity Kirkby

 • Planning mentoring sessions in advance, with the support of IntoUniversity staff

 • Activities focus around academic work, social skills and future planning.
-This might include helping with homework, cooking or taking part in a group trip to a university
+This might include helping with homework, cooking or taking part in a group trip to a university.

 What can you expect from us?